Futsch1/form-analyzer/README.md

 Location filters apply to all selection possibilities for single and multi selects and to the label for text and number fields.

+Note that when working with location filters and scanned form pages, the position of certain fields on the page must be similar for each scan.

 #### Examples

 ```python